 Sign the petition to protect Alaska's Arctic below

-As sportsmen and women, anglers and hunters, we believe that the United States holds some of the planet’s finest lands and waters to enjoy our pursuits.
+As hunters and anglers, we believe that the United States holds some of the planet’s finest lands and waters to enjoy our pursuits.
 Our ability to hunt and fish on land owned by the collective citizenry (you and me) of our nation is the envy of people around the world.

 Alaska’s arctic regions, including and lying north of the fabled Brooks Range, is a complex mashup of rugged peaks, valleys, foothills, tundra, open plains, wetlands, lakes, and rivers flowing northward to the coast of the Arctic Ocean.
 In this vastness often referred to as Alaska’s North Slope, there exist two enormous parcels of public lands: the Arctic National Wildlife Refuge (Arctic Refuge) and the National Petroleum Reserve – Alaska (NPR-A).
 The Arctic Refuge encompasses 19.3 million acres (making it the largest in the National Wildlife Refuge system) and is located in the extreme northeast corner of Alaska, bordered by Canada to the east and the Beaufort Sea to the north.
 The NPR-A covers roughly 23.6 million acres (making it the single largest undisturbed tract of public land in the USA) in Alaska’s northwest, bordering the Chukchi Sea to the west and the Beaufort Sea to the north.
 The scale of these landscapes approaches the point of unfathomable.